evelyne-ringoot/Avocado-sandwich/SVD2/README.md

 ```
 ../../-1.11.5/bin/julia --project=. .\benchmark\benchbrd_svd.jl --single --hardware cuda --brdwidth 64 --bandwidth 128 --brdmulsize 128 --maxblocks 24 --tilesizemul 64 --qrsplit 8
 ```

+WARNING: Some factors or combinations of factors might not be allowed.
+If you get an inexact int error, this combination of parameters is not implemented.
+Please verify accuracy first when testing different parameters.
+The parameters specified above are verified, other parameters are not.